tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

     label_encoder = LabelEncoder()
     ```

-* Once the `LabelEncoder` instance is created, it should be trained (fitted) with the text data you want to encode.
+* Once the `LabelEncoder` instance is created, it should be trained (fit) with the text data you want to encode.
+The fit step is learning how many classes to use for the encoding.
 The first example shows how the `LabelEncoder` can be fitted with one column of a DatFrame.

     ```python
     label_encoder.fit(loans_df["month"])